Skip to main content

 • e.g. https://auth.example.com/wayfless?entity=https://idp.example.edu/entity&target=https://example.com/some/webpage

-• If you provide personalisation, e.g. bookshelves, favourites, watch lists, CPD (Continual Professional Development) credits, any such ‘profiles’ should be linked to the unique user identifier(s) you support via single sign-on.
+• If you provide personalization, e.g. bookshelves, favorites, watch lists, or CPD (Continual Professional Development) credits, any such “profiles” should be linked to the unique user identifier(s) you support via single sign-on.

 • You should allow some flexibility on what attributes you need for the user identifier.
-Whilst federation customers will be able to send targetedID, they are changing to Pairwise-ID and if you intend to support 1:1 connections the customer might not be able to send either.
+While federation customers will be able to send targetedID, they are changing to Pairwise-ID.
+If you intend to support 1:1 connections, the customer might not be able to send either.

 • We recommend building support for at least urn:oid:1.3.6.1.4.1.5923.1.1.1.10 (eduPersonTargetedID), and urn:oasis:names:tc:SAML:attribute:pairwise-id (Pairwise-ID) as a minimum for federation users.

-• Profile provisioning - you should consider the provisioning options you support and whether they may be configurable per organisation.
+• Profile provisioning - you should consider the provisioning options you support and whether they may be configurable per organization.
 Things to consider:

 • Personally Identifiable Information (PII) should not be required